 Our ‘image compare’ feature allows you to contrast results with the picture utilized in order to perform search.
 In search results, click “Image Compare” to go backward and forward amid images.
 This is extremely valuable while recognizing resized, cropped, photo-shopped or skewed images.

 Our Picture Finder can perform four instantaneous search and comparison functions combined.
 Any additional submitted requests will be lineup for processing as slots become accessible.
 Performing more than four in one time would ultimately condense average response time, as the processes are bound by CPU.

 If you are contrasting by file path or image then functions are performed in an order in which they were received.
 If you guys are making a comparison via URL then the photos are downloaded prior the functions go into queue.
 Therefore, it may be beneficial to transmit a number of synchronized URL-based requests.
 You must experiment with the result of different numbers, as outcomes will vary with things like network contention as well as downloading speed.

 It functions as a image search engine in which you can type or upload URL of a specific image, and notice where else it displays on the Web.
 Search with image might be valuable to search out copyright infringement on images, and any other use of your photos without your consent or knowledge.
-Furthermore, it demonstrates you where a picture originally displayed for the very first time, where it is posted, how it is utilized, and which modified versions of the picture exist across the internet.
+Furthermore, it demonstrates you where a picture originally displayed for the very first time, where it is posted, how it is utilized, and which modified versions of the picture exist across the internet and it will show you the most accurate results regarding image/a>.
 It can be utilized either as a search engine, uploading pictures or copying/pasting website URLs on the image search engine bar or as an add-on in browser.

 For utmost performance photos must be pre-scaled, as demonstrated under image search limitations.
 Hence, under several circumstances where you could utilize website URLs, it might be better to do download by yourself, scale the picture, and transmit it in the request.